MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/get-started/quick-setup-buildings-floors.md

 ### I receive an authentication error

 You need to have the Exchange MailRecipients permission and the Places TenantPlacesManagement permission.
 You can check your assigned roles from an Exchange PowerShell window.
-Make sure to do this from a separate window than the Microsoft Places PowerShell module.
+Make sure to do this action in a separate window than the Microsoft Places PowerShell module.

 ### I don't see the same options when I run the Initialize-Places command